 The teaching and professorial Fellows share the Direction of Studies at Trinity while also playing an active part in teaching and research in CUED.
-(College teaching in Chemical Engineering, which forms a separate University Department, is looked after by Professor Gladden.)
+(College teaching in Chemical Engineering, which forms a separate University Department, is looked after by Dr Andy Sederman and Professor Lynn Gladden.)

-The Directors of Studies ensure that each student of Engineering in Trinity has on average about two hours per week of supervision (instruction and discussion), usually in pairs.
-The supervisor may be a Fellow of the College, a post-doctoral research worker, or a research student in CUED, but will always be a specialist in the area with which the supervision is concerned.
+The Directors of Studies ensure that each student of Engineering in Trinity has on average two and a half hours per week of supervision (instruction and discussion), usually in pairs.
+The supervisor is usually a Fellow of the College, but may also be a post-doctoral research worker, or a research student in CUED, specialist in the area with which the supervision is concerned.

 The range of topics available for study after the first two years is so wide that supervision cannot be provided entirely within a single college, even one as large as Trinity, but the teaching needed is arranged with other colleges.

-CUED is the largest Department in the University and Trinity takes its proportionate share – between 18 and 22 – of the annual intake of undergraduate engineers.
-We expect successful candidates to achieve high grade A’s (usually including at least two A*s) at A-level in Physics, Maths and Further Maths.
+CUED is the largest Department in the University and Trinity takes a large number – between 22 and 27 – of the annual intake of undergraduate engineers.
+Our students come from all parts of the UK and the rest of the world.
+For those candidates taking A-levels, we usually expect grade A’s (usually including at least two A*s) in Physics, Maths and Further Maths; comparable conditions are set for those taking the IB and other school-leaving examinations.
 Applicants unable to take Further Maths may offer another Science subject instead but will be asked also for an A in AS Further Maths.
 A-level Chemistry is essential for those wishing to specialise in Chemical Engineering.
 Admissions requirements for candidates not taking A levels may be obtained through the Trinity Admissions Office.

-One interview concentrates on the candidate’s answers to the test questions and the other is of a broader technical nature and may include discussions of topics of interest to the candidate.
+The second half hour interview is of a broader technical nature and may include discussions of topics of interest to the candidate.